Tutorial

 Download Data

-The LiDAR and imagery data used to create this raster teaching data subset were collected over the National Ecological Observatory Network's Harvard Forest and San Joaquin Experimental Range field sites and processed at NEON headquarters.
-The entire dataset can be accessed by request from the NEON Data Portal.
+The LiDAR and imagery data used in this lesson were collected over the National Ecological Observatory Network's Harvard Forest (HARV) field site.

 An overview of setting the working directory in R can be found here.

-Read more about the raster
+- Read more about the

 About Raster Data